 Team Tiara, led by Bonnie Goranowski, Aviva Cantor and Elaine Larson, can be seen daily with glittering tiaras perched on their competition coiffures.
 While "T" stands for tiara, it also stands for "trouble," in the form of Becca Guthrie, Mike Barnard, Wendy Hanson Barnard, David Tsai, Donna Farver, Elizabeth Murdock, Jean Travers Paradise, Heather Stables, Stephanie Hao, Kylie Marie Self and Nancy Riggs.
 This lively southern group can always be counted on for comedy and unique antics, as well as wonderful competitive programs. #livetossie #2004Lussiparty

 Friday's ASC meeting was well attended.
-Lori Fussell all proposed Governing Council RFAs and a fantastic compilation video of the past year's #AdultsSkateToo videos from the committee's Facebook page, which will also be shown at Governing Council.
+Lori Fussell shared all proposed Governing Council RFAs and a fantastic compilation video of the past year's #AdultsSkateToo videos from the committee's Facebook page, which will also be shown at Governing Council.
 In attendance were chief referee Lori Dunn, who was presented with a gift from the ASC; Hal Marron, competitions committee chair: Lynn Goldman, technical group coordinator; and Brett Mueller and Barbara Reichert from U.S. Figure Skating.
 New projects and programs were revealed, including social media revitalization; awards (Skate Forever Young, Adult Special Achievement); and new resources online, including new eligibility charts, pattern dance timing charts and resources for club growth and management.
 The entire presentation will be available on the ASC Facebook page next week.

 Dorothy Ray is not a rule breaker.
-However, the exception stood in her bronze ladies V dramatic program yesterday.
+However, the exception stood in her silver ladies V dramatic program yesterday.
 Her husband, James, was wheeled onto the ice while Ray performed an incredibly emotional and touching program to "Wind Beneath My Wings" for him.
 While people are not customarily employed as props, Ray wanted to skate the program in this way more than she cared about winning, and, thus, was willing to receive any potential deductions.
 It was quite an amazing moment.